Quadratic cohomology: Regular Homotopy

 Now consider the function $\varphi^*:S^k\times M\to\mathbb R$ defined by the formula $\varphi^*(p,x)=\langle p,\varphi(x)\rangle$, where $p\in S^k=\{p\in\mathbb R^{k+1}: |p|=1\}$.
 It is easy to see that 0 is a critical value of $\varphi$ if and only if it is a critical value of $\varphi^*$.

-Nothing prevents us to take any function $f\in C^1(S^k\times M)$.
+Nothing prevents us from taking any function $f\in C^1(S^k\times M)$.
 We say that $f$ is regular if 0 is not a critical value of $f$.
 A homotopy $f_t,\ t\in[0,1]$, such that all $f_t$ are regular we call a {\it regular homotopy}.
 We have much more regular homotopies than isotopies.
 Nevertheless regular homotopy preserves an important information on the space of solutions to the system of equations.

 \begin{prop} Assume that $f_t$ is a regular homotopy and $f_0=\varphi_0^*,\ f_1=\varphi_1^*$.
-Then $M\setminus\varphi_0^{-1}(0)$ is homotopy equivalent to $M\setminus\varphi_1^{-1}(0)$. \end{prop} {\bf Proof.} We set
+Then $M\setminus\varphi_0^{-1}(0)$ is homotopy equivalent to $M\setminus\varphi_1^{-1}(0)$. \end{prop} \begin{proof} We set

 Note that the projections $(p,x)\mapsto x$ restricted to $B_0$ and $B_1$ are fiber bundles over $M\setminus\varphi_0^{-1}(0)$ and $M\setminus\varphi_1^{-1}(0)$ whose fibers are hemispheres.
 In particular, $B_0$ is homotopy equivalent to $M\setminus\varphi_0^{-1}(0)$ and $B_1$ is homotopy equivalent to $M\setminus\varphi_1^{-1}(0)$.